-ALTA WIRELESS TEMPERATURE SENSOR FEATURES
+ALTA WIRELESS PRESSURE METER FEATURES

-- Wireless range of 1,200+ feet through 12+ walls1 - Frequency-Hopping Spread Spectrum (FHSS) - · Best-in-class interference immunity - Best-in-class power management for longer battery life2 - Encrypt-RF® Security (Diffie-Hellman Key Exchange + AES-128 CBC for sensor data messages) - Data logs 2000 to 4000 readings if the gateway connection is lost (non-volatile flash, persists through the power cycle): - 10-minute heartbeats = ~ 22 days - 2-hour heartbeats = ~ 266 days - Over-the-air updates (future-proof) - Free iMonnit Basic Online Wireless Sensor Monitoring and Notification System to configure sensors, view data, and set alerts to be sent via SMS text, email or call. - 1 Actual range may vary depending on the environment. - 2 Battery life is determined by the sensor reporting frequency and other variables.
+- An Industry-leading 25-month NIST certification is available on the pressure meters - Wireless range of 1,200+ feet through 12+ walls1 - Frequency-Hopping Spread Spectrum (FHSS) - · Best-in-class interference immunity - Best-in-class power management for longer battery life2 - Encrypt-RF® Security (Diffie-Hellman Key Exchange + Advanced Encryption Standard (AES)-128 Cipher Block Chaining (CBC) for sensor data messages) - Sensor logs 2,000 to 4,000 readings if the gateway connection is lost (non-volatile flash, persists through power cycling): - 10-minute Heartbeats = ~ 22 days worth of data - 2-hour Heartbeats = ~ 266 days worth of data - Automatic over-the-air updates of sensor firmware (future-proof) - The iMonnit Premiere Cloud-Based Wireless Sensor Management & Monitoring Software is free for 45 days to configure sensors, view data, and set up alerts to be sent via SMS text, email, or call.
+The system will automatically default to the free iMonnit Basic version if you don't purchase an annual subscription of iMonnit Premiere. - 1 Actual range may vary depending on the environment. - 2 Battery life is determined by the sensor reporting frequency and other variables.
 Other power options are also available.